 - Cold Vault items (photographs):require 24 hour warm-up time

-- Interviews:required for first-time users of most items ? not available after 5 p.m. on weekdays (except Wednesdays) or on Saturdays
+- Interviews:required for first-time users of most items and are not available after 5 p.m. on weekdays (except Wednesdays) or on Saturdays

 Prior to Your Trip